 Visualize on the map the path I took to climb the Tunari Peak and the points of interest to prepare for your trip to the Cerro Tunari.

 The map opens in a lightbox.
 Zoom in to explore!

-I hope this article was valuable to you in order to prepare your Cerro Tunari hike, or that at least, it made you want to do it!
+I hope this article was valuable to you in order to prepare for your Cerro Tunari hike, or that at least, it inspired you to do it!